mantasu/face-sense/README.md

 > Note: ROS Noetic and Python 3.8 was used to build this package

 > Please install `onnxruntime-gpu` if cuda and cudnn versions are compatible

+## Config

+* `model_dir` - the directory where the embeddings model is present or should be downloaded.
+Note that within this directory `models` directory should exist or will be created automatically where the actual model should be located.
+* `model_name` - the name of the model to use for embeddings.
+If it is not present within `models` subdirectory, it will be downloaded automatically.